 Here are the Cons

-- Pointing out the obvious here, new build homes are not for those looking for a project house, period property or a renovation house.
+New build homes are not for those looking for a project house, period property or a renovation house.
 New build properties are sometimes seen as lacking in character.
 In that, they lack features found in character properties e.g. picture rails, Crittal windows, feature fireplace.
 However, I feel you can absolutely add your character through interior design.
-As seen in the image above, one of the designs I worked on in a property in Milton Keynes.
+As seen in the images above.

 Are you about to buy a new build home?
-Let me know any questions down below.
+Let me know if you have any questions down below.

 Looking for inspiration for your own new build?
 Check out my portfolio here.